 Leaders in Minimally Invasive Procedures in NY and NJ.

 The Yeung Endoscopic Spinal Surgery (YESS) is a type of selective endoscopic discectomy procedure that Dr. Q performs to treat issues with spinal discs that cause a patient back and leg pain.

 This minimally-invasive surgical technique accesses the spine through a tiny incision, and the surgical removal of the vertebral disc is performed using an endoscope.
 Instead of cutting through spinal tissue or muscle to gain access to the affected area, we are able to use dilation tubes, which gently separate tissue and allow access to the operative field.

-Degenerative disc disease and herniated disc can cause spinal problems that compress your nerves and cause pain or other discomfort in the lower back, buttocks and legs.
-The goal of an endoscopic discectomy or YESS procedure is to relieve the compression in the nerves and allow patients to return to regular daily activities.
+Degenerative disc disease and herniated disc can cause spinal problems that compress your nerves and cause pain or other discomfort in the lower back, buttocks, and legs.
+The goal of an endoscopic discectomy or YESS procedure is to relieve the compression of the nerves and allow patients to return to regular daily activities.

 Not every patient at Q Spine Institute requires surgery.
 When non-surgical treatment fails to relieve your symptoms and there is a progressive worsening of symptoms or pain, you should talk to your doctor about your surgical options.

 In the Yeung Endoscopic Spinal Surgery (YESS) a small needle is inserted into the vertebral disc, and a tiny incision is made in the affected area.
 A dilation tube is slipped into place followed by the surgeon’s endoscope.

 Minimally-invasive instruments are moved through the tube and the damaged disc parts are removed.
 The procedure can take Dr. Q 30-minutes to one-hour per disc.